vaclav2016/xmppredis/README.md

     message text

 For inbound queue - it will be sender jid, for outbound queue - it will be receiver jid.

-## Configuration

-See xmppredis.sample.conf file.
-One configuration file could contain multiple bot's account.

-## Run

-    $ xmppredis testbot xmppredis.conf

-Where testbot - is a section into .conf file with bot profile.

 ## How it works ?
 Example in PHP